spacedrone404/on-screen-food-menu/README.md

 > See plain _readme.txt for more details.

  ► ON-SCREEN FOOD MENU FOR RESTAURANTS
- < br / >
  Brief project description.

 Project implements solution for a dinning menu generation, where data are taken from PostgreSQL database via PHP script.
 On frontend side data is received by means of pure Javascript.